 Students will learn about:

-- Equipment calibration and maintenance
+- Equipment calibration and maintenance.

-- Ehemical inventory and management
+- Chemical inventory and management.

-- Safety documentation; creating Safe Work Instructions, Standard Operating Procedures and Risk Assessments
+- Safety documentation; creating Safe Work Instructions, Standard Operating Procedures and Risk Assessments.

 - Common laboratory techniques and equipment; PCR, electrophoresis, cell culture, analytical instruments, materials characterisation, light and electron microscopes, microbiology culture techniques.